Venezuela: Bolivarian government under Maduro: 2013–2026

 Maduro ran for a third consecutive term in the 2024 presidential election, while former diplomat Edmundo González Urrutia represented the Unitary Platform (Plataforma Unitaria Democrática; PUD), the main opposition political alliance.
 Polls conducted before the election indicated that González would win by a wide margin.
 After the government-controlled National Electoral Council (CNE) announced partial results showing a narrow Maduro victory on 29 July, world leaders predominantly expressed skepticism of the claimed results and did not recognize the CNE claims with only some exceptions.
 Both González and Maduro proclaimed themselves winners of the election.
-The results of the election were not recognized by the Carter Center and Organization of American States due to the lack of granular results, and disputed by the opposition, which claimed a landslide victory and released access to vote tallies collected by poll watchers from a majority of polling centers as proof.
+The results of the election were not recognized by the Carter Center and Organization of American States due to the lack of granular results and were disputed by the opposition, which claimed a landslide victory and released access to vote tallies collected by poll watchers from a majority of polling centers as proof.
 In the aftermath of the announcement of results by the election authorities, protests broke out across the country.